hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 ````
->profile list
+>mesh list
-ERROR - The command  is not known.
+ERROR - The feature has not been implemented
 ````

 The `profile dump` command provides a more detailed description of